bpp/bpp-manual/bpp-4-manual.md

 version 3.4 and earlier.
 This can be used to simulate gene trees and sequence alignments at multiple loci under the MSC ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645) and MSci [Flouri et al 2020](https://doi.org/10.1093/molbev/msz296) models.
-While the inference program [bpp]{.smallcaps} implements the JC model only, the simulation program allows GTR+G (and its special cases) and allows among-loci heterogeneity in the process of sequence evolution.
+While the inference program BPP implements the JC model only, the simulation program allows GTR+G (and its special cases) and allows among-loci heterogeneity in the process of sequence evolution.
 The different loci can have different exchangeability parameters ($a, b, c, d, e, f$) and base